Cosmin1907/tic-tac-toe/README.md

 ### Unfixed Bugs

 No major bugs were left unfixed.
-Any minor issues or limitations are detailed here: .........

 ## Deployment